 Courses at Abraham Baldwin Agricultural College are provided for the intellectual growth and development of students.
-To attain maximum success, students must attend all their classes, be on time, and attend all scheduled course activities including, but not limited to, field trips, seminars, study sessions, individual conferences, and lectures.
-This interaction with instructors and other students is an important element of the learning process, and a high correlation exists between class attendance and course grades.
-A student must understand the importance of regular participation in classroom and laboratory activities.
-The absence of any student affects not only his or her performance but the performance of the class as a whole.
+The interaction with instructors and other students is an important element of the learning process, and a high correlation exists between class attendance and course grades.
+Therefore to attain maximum success, students should attend all their classes, be on time, and attend all scheduled course activities.
 Absence from class, for whatever reason, does not excuse a student from full responsibility for class work or assignments missed.
 Students must accept this responsibility.